eeshamoona/TooManyIdeasTooLittleMarketDemand/turbo-monorepo/apps/prompted/README.md

+_If you have feedback, please create an issue and select Prompted as the project.
+Thanks!_

 **Overview of the Creative Writing App**

 This app is designed to help users explore creative writing with ease and enjoyment.
 Here’s a look at how it works and what features it offers: